An end-to-end mobile field color reference for designers

 Project Overview

-Chroma is a mobile-first tool that helps designers capture real-world color and turn it into usable palettes instantly.
+Chroma is an end-to-end mobile first tool that helps designers capture real-world color and turn it into usable palettes instantly.

 Instead of relying on memory, screenshots, or disconnected tools, Chroma bridges the gap between real-world inspiration and structured design systems.